carguero/dev-mobile-challenge/README.md

 ```
 As a User
 I want to see a detail of Pokémon
-So I can press an like button to favorite a Pokémon.
+So I can press a like button to favorite a Pokémon.
 ```